 The first step is to find an invoice that you can include credits on.
 You can either make a new, blank invoice, or include credits on an existing invoices.
 To create a blank invoice, choose Create Blank Invoices or Credit Memos from the multi-select dropdown on the Invoices tab.
 The button's name is a bit of a misnomer though.
 This button just creates a blank invoice.
 There really is no such thing as a Credits only invoice in Projector.
 You can include a credit on any invoice in the system.

-Fixed Price - Schedule Change or Misbill
+Fixed Price - Schedule Change

 Fixed Price - Contract Change